reid47/cnjs/README.md

 a tiny, fast, simple CSS-in-JS library

-## development
+## :wrench: developing

-Generate a production build: `yarn build`
+To generate a production build: `yarn build`

-Watch for changes & rebuild: `yarn build-watch`
+To watch for changes & rebuild: `yarn build-watch`

-Start the test watcher: `yarn test`
+To start the test watcher: `yarn test`

-Run all the tests: `yarn test-all`
+To run all the tests: `yarn test-all`

-Analyze test coverage: `yarn test-coverage`
+To analyze test coverage: `yarn test-coverage`